-To my 6th generation Great Grandfather.
+To my 5th generation Great Grandfather.
 Abednego Baze, born in Koblinta, Germany in 1754.
-Came to the new country, America in his youth and served with General Washington at Valley Forge, Prince Town, Brunswick, Middle Brook, West Point and White Plains.
+Came to the new country, America in his youth and served with General Washington at Valley Forge and several other battles after they wintered that year and before.
 He was enlisted in Captain William Cunninghams First Virgina Regiment for a period and then was transferred to Lt.
 Burges Balls Company.
 Both of which were commanded by Col. Richard Parker.
 He was given a patent for 374 acres in the county of Sevier, district of south French Broad and Holson in Crawson's Cove.
 By the governor of Tennessee, on June 21, 1810.
 He died 13 February 1827 in Blount, Tennessee leaving a son named Abednego.
 I have no record of a wife.
+He survived many battles

 the map shows Battles in Missouri summer/fall 1861